-So, since time is your most valuable commodity, let's go through my annual list of things you need to do before the convention and then while you're there.
+So, since time is your most valuable commodity, let's go through my annual list of things you need to do before the convention and while you're there.

 - Why are you going to WPPI?
 I know that sounds incredibly basic, but some of you go to party, others to buy and more of you to learn and network.
-Figure out what the most important thing is that you want to get out of the show before you get there.
+Figure out what the most important thing is you want to get out of the show before you get there.

 - Take a few minutes and look around your office, studio or the trunk of your car.
-Isolate every product you use and put the manufacturer on a list.
+Isolate every product you use as a photographer, and put the manufacturer on a list.
 Now look at every company whose services you use.
 Your lab, frame company, web design, album company etc. should all be on the list.
 Your first goal BEFORE you get to the show is to isolate every company that's involved in your business.

 - Last on the pre-show list, are there products you need for your business or new services you require?
 One year at WPPI there were 45 album companies exhibiting and probably 25-30 labs.
 If you're looking for new companies and products, this is the time to go exploring.